 If Talaash didn’t have its subplots, one could have re-explored it through a prism more psychological, less supernatural.
-Lead Surjan Shekhawat (Aamir Khan) is an efficient officer in Mumbai crime branch.
-Admired for his work ethics, the man is yet to overcome the torment of losing his only child, Karan, in an accident.
+Lead Surjan Shekhawat (Aamir Khan) is an efficient officer in the Mumbai crime branch.
+Admired for his work ethic, the man is yet to overcome the torment of losing his only child, Karan, in an accident.
 Surjan’s work involves reading, dissecting and investigating crimes, often which deal with deaths.
 What happens after death? – This is one question that might plague anyone bereaving an untimely death.
-Surjan wished for a chance to clear his conscience to his child.
+Surjan wished for a chance to clear his conscience for his child.
 However, his intense guilt complex of being indirectly responsible for the little one’s death makes him sensitive and insecure.
 Won’t he be answerable, if Karan demands his life back?
 How will he justify himself as a parent – let alone good or bad?
-He turns an insomniac with regret looming large.
+He turns into an insomniac with regret looming large.
 Surjan shuts all doors of possible communication with Karan – less for his disbelief in supernatural forces and more for his own grief and culpability.
-His hurt extends to wife Roshni (Rani Mukerji, in a droolworthy figure), for whom he facilitates a psychiatrist.
-With the song, ‘Jee Le Zara’, director Reema Kagti describes how the couple lost their capacity to converse.
-How stunningly shot is it, with the Kagti letting open spaces and objects communicate the emptiness in their lives.
+His hurt extends to his wife Roshni (a brilliant Rani Mukerji in a drool-worthy figure), for whom he facilitates a psychiatrist.
+In the song, ‘Jee Le Zara’, director Reema Kagti describes how the couple lost their capacity to converse.
+It is stunningly shot with Kagti letting open spaces and objects communicate the emptiness in their lives.

 “Kyun bhaga rahe ho?
 Main aapke bahut kaam aa sakti hoon!”

 “Par koi kab tak dooba rahega, sahib?
 Kabhi na kabhi to tairke upar aana hi padega”

 “Aapka intezaar kar rahi thi.
 Ke aap yahaa aaoge, aur mujhe yahaan se le jaoge…”